HPC Lab

 conda activate snakemake

-Download the Snakefile and data required for this exercise using the links below if you are running things locally.
+Download the Snakefile and data required for this exercise using the links below to run the exercises locally.
+Activate your environment where you have the software install.

 We strongly recommend keeping the Snakemake documentation open for reference and guidance.